shrilakshmishastry/go-mod-basics/README.md

 # go-mod-basics
-This is a simple httpserver program built using golang and docker for purely learning purpuse as a beginner.
+This is a simple httpserver program written using golang and docker for purely learning purpuse as a beginner.